Haplotype Discrete Survival Models

-Simple binomial data can be fitted using this function.
+Simple binomial data can also be fitted using this function.

-For standard errors we assume that haplotype probabilities are known.
+Standard errors are computed assuming that the haplotype probabilities are known.

 We are particularly interested in the types haplotypes: